alessiodionisi/website/CV.md

 _Jan 2020 - Dec 2021_

-- Developed backend services with Go.
+- Developed a backend service with Go and GraphQL to generate thousands of SEO pages.
-- Developed backend services with PHP and Symfony framework.
+- Developed and maintained the main project with PHP and Symfony framework.
+- Kept Go version updated in all projects.
 - Used Cassandra as database to handle lots of data.
 - Used Kubernetes, Helm and Terraform to deploy all projects.
-- Used Drone as CI.
+- Used Drone as continuous integration platform.

 ### Software Engineer @ [Satispay](https://www.satispay.com)